brayansoto-q11/Mangrove-RandomForest-UNet/README.md

 The U-Net workflow includes:

-- Dataset preparation
+- Model weight
-- Model training
+- Trainign data
 - Model evaluation
 - Export of trained weights
 - Temporal prediction using the trained model